 Park Pulaski

-With over 30 parks and gardens to enjoy in Warsaw, it is impossible to say which one clearly is “the first-rate.”
-However, what makes Park Praski actually precise is its 3 resident brown bears, Tatra, Mała, and Sabina.
-According to the journey guide In Your Pocket, the park has raised over 400 bears in view that 1949.
-While it’s not exactly regarded why the maximum popular theory is that the close by Warsaw zoo is attempting to get them acclimated to human beings before having them sent over.
+With over 30 parks and gardens in Warsaw, it is impossible to say which is “first-rate.”
+However, Park Praski’s three resident brown bears, Tatra, Mała, and Sabina, make it precise.
+According to the journey guide In Your Pocket, the park has raised over 400 bears in view since 1949.
+While it’s not exactly regarded why, the most popular theory is that the nearby Warsaw Zoo is attempting to get them acclimated to human beings before having them sent over.
 The bears are kept in a concrete enclosure so they can not hurt you — don’t try and climb in.

 Warsaw Zoo

 Right around the corner to Park Praski is the Warsaw Zoo.
-While you may like to pay a visit to the 12,000 animals on your own, the appeal is higher regarded for its historical importance.
+While you may like to visit the 12,000 animals alone, the appeal is more regarded for its historical importance.
 During World War II, zoo director Dr. Jan Żabiński and his wife Antonia concealed nearly 300 Jews inside the zoo: in empty animal cages, underground tunnels, and their residence at the zoo’s grounds.
-On the primary Sunday of each month, you can go to the home and take an excursion of the cellars where the Żabińskis saved the Jews safe.
+On the primary Sunday of each month, you can go to the home and take an excursion to the cellars where the Żabińskis saved the Jews.

 In the afternoon